 To purchase a copy or a three issue subscription, use the options from the drop down menu, below.

 The fourth Prole Laureate poetry competition has now been judged.
-Winners will be announced on our competition page in a few days time and in issue 13 of Prole.
+Winners are on our competition page and in issue 13 of Prole.

 Museum Pieces, Wendy Pratt

 Museum Pieces is the first full collection of poetry from Scarborough born Wendy Pratt (her debut pamphlet Nan Hardwicke Turns Into A Hare, also published by Prolebooks, was favourably reviewed in the Times Literary Supplement as one of the best pamphlets of 2011).
 In taking a tour through the rooms in Wendy Pratt's museum (from The Portrait Gallery to The Surrealist's Wardrobe) the reader will encounter themes of love, loss, time and recurrence, all written in a startlingly original voice.